Bobcat Induction - Indian Theme

 (Hands candle to Indian #1)

 INDIAN #1: May the Spirit of Scouting light our ceremonial fire tonight.
-(Pretends to light fire as fire is turned on.)
+(Pretends to light a fire as fire is turned on.)

-CHIEF: (Steps forward - looks up and raises arms upward over fire.)
+CHIEF: (Steps forward - looks up and raises arms upward over the fire.)
 Oh Great Spirit, this is Akela, Chief

 of the Pack.
 May your spirit be with us at the ceremonial fire tonight.

 INDIAN #2: (Outside by door with new Bobcats makes a long animal-like howl.)